Golf Back Pain – Improve Your Swing

 Therefore, a strong back support belt is recommended over a weaker, softer belt.
 This may produce more discomfort during use, however the compromise will provide benefits from reducing more harmful forces that can offer relief from back pain when golfing, reducing risk of injury and extend the enjoyment of playing golf longer.

 Fortunately, with the advent of new technology, strong back support belts are more comfortable to wear and much easier to use than the older types which tend to be very bulky.

 Benefits Of Back Belts For Golf Back Pain

-Wearing a strong back support belt while playing golf can help to reduce over-extension of the lower back, which is frequently associated with injuries causing or increasing pain from irritated facet joints and/or disruption or fracture of a spinal bone called spondylolysis.
+Wearing a strong back support belt while playing golf can help to reduce over-extension of the lower back, which is frequently associated with injuries causing or increasing pain from irritated facet joints and/or disruption or fracture of a spinal bone.
 By restricting rotational forces and permitting more hip motion, a back belt can help those suffering from painful degenerative osteoarthritis of the lower back.
-This provides some scientific evidence that wearing a back support belt can help prevent golf back pain.
+This provides some scientific evidence that wearing a back support belt can help prevent back when golfing.